-Citation with stable link: Philip A. Harland, 'Celts: Poseidonios and others on banqueting and violent customs (first century BCE),' Ethnic Relations and Migration in the Ancient World, last modified February 19, 2023, http://philipharland.com/Blog/?p=7264.
+Citation with stable link: Philip A. Harland, 'Celts: Phylarchos and Poseidonios on banqueting and violent customs (first century BCE),' Ethnic Relations and Migration in the Ancient World, last modified August 21, 2023, https://philipharland.com/Blog/?p=7264.

 Comments: Poseidonios’ historical work (now largely lost) apparently contained somewhat substantial ethnographic comments on the Celts, particularly on meals and violent activities.
 Some of his material may be based, at least to a minimal degree, on a visit to the area of Massalia (Marseilles) in the 80s BCE (although claims of autopsy are notoriously difficult to evaluate in terms of the accuracy of the information shared).
 Athenaios of Naukratis (second century CE) includes important passages from Poseidonios (alongside Phylarchos of the late third century BCE) when Athenaios pulls together a variety of ethnographic descriptions of meal customs among different peoples (also including those of Persians and Medes [link] and Illyrians [link]).